yonbergman/EyToolbox/README.md

 ## Installing ##
 - Fetch the files by running `git clone git@github.com:yonbergman/EyToolbox.git`
-- Run `./install.rb` to add the three commands to you .alias file
+- Run `./install.rb` to add the commands to your .alias file
+- Make sure that you have "source ~/.alias" command in your bash_rc add if needed
 - Clone the `config.example.yml` and add all the apps/enviroments you have set up in Engine Yard

 ## Commands ##